Maximising the DUNE early physics output with current experiments: Introduction

-The main problem in determining the oscillation parameters is the problem of parameter degeneracy~\cite{magic1,degeneracy1,degeneracy2,degeneracy3,degeneracy4}, i.e. two different sets of oscillation parameters giving the same value of probability.
-Therefore, in the degenerate parts of the parameter space, it is difficult for any one experiment to measure all the unknown parameters.
+The main problem in determining the oscillation parameters is the problem of parameter degeneracy~\cite{magic1,degeneracy1,degeneracy2,degeneracy3,degeneracy4,lisidegen}, i.e. two different sets of oscillation parameters giving the same value of probability.
+Therefore, in the degenerate parts of the parameter space, it is difficult for any one experiment to measure all the unknown parameters \cite{twobase1,twobase2,twobase3,twobase4,twobase5,twobase6}.
 Depending on the values of the oscillation parameters in nature, the current and upcoming experiments may be able to measure one or more of the unknown parameters over the next few years.
-If not, we will need next generation facilities with more enhanced capabilities to achieve the same goals.
-The LBNE experiment~\cite{lbne} in the United States and the LBNO experiment~\cite{lbno_eoi} in Europe are two of the proposals for such a facility.
-Many studies have explored the physics reach of these experiments~\cite{laguna_options,incremental,gainfracs,suprabhlbnelbno,lbno_adequate,raj_lbne,blennowstats1}.
-Recently there have been discussions on converging these different proposals into a unified endeavour of a long-baseline experiment using a Megawatt beam from Fermilab.
-The proposed detector is a modular 40 kton liquid argon detector at Sanford Underground Research Facility in South Dakota.
-This is called the Long-Baseline Neutrino Facility (LBNF)~\cite{lbnf}.
-The first phase of this will be a 10 kton detector.
-There are also proposals for future atmospheric neutrino experiments, such as HyperKamiokande~\cite{hkloi} which is a Water \cnv detector and PINGU~\cite{Aartsen:2014oha} which is a multi-Megaton ice detector using the \cnv technique.
-Some phenomenological studies involving these experiments have been presented in Refs.~\cite{Winter:2013ema,Choubey:2013xqa}.
+However the expected sensitivity even in favourable parameter space is in the range $2 - 3 \sigma$.
+For unfavourable values of parameters as well as for enhanced sensitivity in the favourable region we will need next generation facilities.
+The LBNE experiment~\cite{lbne} in the United States and the LBNO experiment~\cite{lbno_eoi} in Europe were two of the proposals for such a facility.
+Many studies have explored the physics reach of these experiments~\cite{laguna_options,incremental,gainfracs,suprabhlbnelbno,lbno_adequate,raj_lbne1,raj_lbne2,Dutta:2014yra,blennowstats1,Blennow:2014sja,Deepthi:2014iya,Bora:2014zwa,Ankowski:2015kya}.
+These different proposals are now converging into a unified endeavour of a long-baseline experiment using a high-intensity beam from Fermilab.
+The proposal outlines construction of a deep underground neutrino observatory at Sanford Underground Research Facility (SURF) in South Dakota.
+This was initially called Experiment at the Long Baseline Neutrino Facility (ELBNF)~\cite{lbnf}, now re-christened as DUNE.
+The prospective detector is a modular 40 kiloton Liquid Argon Time Projection Chamber (LArTPC).
+One of the major goals of this facility as outlined in ~\cite{dune_cdr_v2} is $3\sigma$ CP sensitivity for 75\% values of $\dcp$.

-By the time the next generation experiments start collecting data, we will also have information from the current generation of experiments \nova, T2K and the upcoming ICAL experiment.
-It is therefore pertinent to ask what is the minimum amount of information needed from LBNE or LBNO in the light of the information from this data.